Losant/losant-docs/docs/workflows/custom-nodes.md

 ### Output Result

 Custom nodes **cannot** manipulate the payload of the workflow calling the custom node, but they can return a result to a payload path of the user's choosing.
-The calling workflow can then use as that result as it continues its run.
+The outer workflow can then use as that result as it continues its run.

 ![Custom Node Output Result](/images/workflows/custom-nodes-output-result.png "Custom Node Output Result")